pupilfirst/wd201-scripts/introduction-to-nodejs/what-is-node-js-with-installation/README.md

 The body of a successful response contains the requested resource (for example a new HTML page, or an image, etc...), which could then be displayed by the browser.

 ### Dynamic websites
 A dynamic website is one where some response content is generated dynamically, only when needed.
-On a dynamic website, the HTML pages are normally created by fetching data from a database, then inserting that data into certain placeholders in HTML template.
+On a dynamic website, the HTML pages are normally created by fetching data from a database, and then inserting that data into certain placeholders in HTML template.

 Most of the **code** to support a dynamic website must run on the server.
 Creating this code is known as **server-side programming** or **back-end programming**.